Caitlin Linney: Musical career

-In 2013, she won at Los Angeles Round of the Texaco Country Showdown with KKGO Go Country 105 radio at Knott's Berry Farm.
+In 2013, she won at the Los Angeles Round of the Texaco Country Showdown with KKGO Go Country 105 radio at Knott's Berry Farm.

-In 2014, she released the lyric video for “Heartbeat”, thanking cardiologists at the Duke Heart Center for saving her dad's life.
+In 2014, she released the lyric video for "Heartbeat", thanking cardiologists at the Duke Heart Center for saving her father's life.

-The next year, Caitlin won the John Lennon Songwriting Contest and performed on the main stage at the NAMM Show.
-She also was a guest producer on the John Lennon bus in Miami as a part of the John Lennon Songwriting Contest.
+The following year, Caitlin won the John Lennon Songwriting Contest and performed on the main stage at the NAMM Show.
+She was also a guest producer on the John Lennon bus in Miami as a part of the John Lennon Songwriting Contest.